MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ## DESCRIPTION

 Add-VSTeamProcess will add a new Process template to your organization.
-Processes define the available WorkItem Types and the behaviours (backlog levels) for projects.
-Existing projects can be switched to a new process, and any enabled process can be used for creating new projects.
+Processes define the available WorkItem Types and the Behaviors (backlog levels) for Projects.
+Existing Projects can be switched to a new Process, and any enabled Process can be used for creating new Projects.

 ## EXAMPLES